Jaladhar Sen: Acquaintances, friends and personalities

 In 1913 Dwijendralal initiated publication of a Literary magazine in Bengali, (Bharat Barsha) as an editor.
-Unfortunately, he died unexpectedly on 17 May 1913, and Jaladhar Sen was appointed as the editor along with Amulya Charan Bidya Bhushan in the first year.
+He died unexpectedly on 17 May 1913, and Jaladhar Sen was appointed as the editor along with Amulya Charan Bidya Bhushan in the first year.
 After a year Amulya Charan left and Upendra Krishna Bandyopadhyay joined as co-editor.
 In the third year Upendra too left.
 Jaladhar continued as the editor of (Masik Bharat Barsha) for twenty two years.